 Neither is better – just different

 Whilst carbon and aluminium poles have approximately the same breaking strength and stability, the carbon models have a slight advantage when it comes to their weight, namely about 10% as compared to their aluminium counterparts.
 And, this is reflected in their higher price.
 When it comes to basic models for beginners, aluminium seems to be the better option, mostly because of the lower price tag.
 But, these are just estimates based on the options we have available in our shop.
-Also: the lighter your poles are, the better the handling will be and the slower you’ll fatigue.
+The lighter your poles are, the better the handling will be and the slower you’ll fatigue.

-Another factor is water: If you consider the fact that aluminium poles tend to corrode when exposed to water and should be taken apart and dried after walks in the rain, one could think that you should opt for carbon instead.
+Another factor is water: if you consider the fact that aluminium poles tend to corrode when exposed to water and should be taken apart and dried after walks in the rain, one could think that you should opt for carbon instead.
 But this is not necessarily the case.
 Carbon is not necessarily better than aluminium.
 For example, alpinists who often travel on rough gravely terrain, (good) aluminium poles would be the better choice.

 Since the advantages of carbon and aluminium are not mutually exclusive, several manufacturers like Leki or Black Diamond use both in the same model to achieve the perfect balance between things like stiffness and robustness.